siimurik/BTE/README.md

 Initially this method did not bear much fruit compared to the original **MonteCarloPWR.py** code.
-However, using the functions that were meant for the Cython version of the code, adding the Numba decorator to only those math-heavy functions, a notible increase in the final run time was acieved.
+However, using the functions that were meant for the Cython version of the code, adding the Numba decorator to only those math-heavy functions, a notible increase in the final run time was achieved.
 ```
 =============================================================================
  Without Optimization (Pure Python):